dataluscorp/browser/tools/profiler/docs/index.rst

 Gecko Profiler
 ==============

-The Firefox Profiler is the collection of tools used to profile Firefox.
+The Datalus Profiler is the collection of tools used to profile Datalus.
 This is backed by the Gecko Profiler, which is the primarily C++ component that instruments Gecko.
 It is configurable, and supports a variety of data sources and recording modes.
 Primarily, it is used as a statistical profiler, where the execution of threads that have been